delucks/pbnj/README.md

 # pbnj

-TODO:
-- Decide on a license
-- Make a setup.py such that we can get into pypi
-- Ensure that the whole thing builds properly every time (test it)
-- Write a full implementation of a bot using the framework

 pbnj is an python IRC bot library and framework.
 It's designed so you can write an absolute minimum of boilerplate to have a fully working and extensible bot.

 pbnj is:
-- Tested (hovering around 100% code coverage)
+- Tested (100% code coverage)
 - Small (less than 500 lines of code without tests)
-- Portable (only requires the standard library)
+- Portable (built with the standard library)

 ## Demo!